Skip to content

 Generation Green

-Thanks to the funding, we have been able to offer daytime beach school sessions and a residential experience for nearly 800 children in total, while covering the cost of bus travel too.
-Beach school providers Mudlarks Outdoors and Ranger Jane are supporting us with the delivery of the project across 2024-2025.
-The children have provided us with brilliant feedback so far, including one who commented: “That was the best school day ever.”
+Beach school providers Mudlarks Outdoors and Ranger Jane supported us with the delivery of the project across 2024-2025.
+The children provided us brilliant feedback, including one who commented: “That was the best school day ever.”
+Another said: "I really love nature more than I thought."

 Children on the beach making sandcastles